 5. Ask for Feedback

-Improvement and growth happens when you know which areas you need to work on in your career.
+Improvement and growth happen when you know which areas you need to work on in your career.
 Know how you can do better and succeed by asking your manager for feedback.
-Moving along in your day to day without finding room for improvement or playing the guessing game around if you are doing well at work is not going to cut it.
+Moving along in your day-to-day without finding room for improvement or playing the guessing game around if you are doing well at work is not going to cut it.
 Be proactive instead of reactive and ask for feedback.
 You will learn more about asking for feedback as during the #HowtoWinatWork series.
 Stay tuned for upcoming posts on how and when to ask for feedback from your manager.